-In past years, the Turkish government focused on establishing an investment-friendly environment and restoring the stability of financial markets.
+In past years, the Turkish government has focused on establishing an investment-friendly environment and restoring the stability of financial markets.
 A series of laws - particularly the Turkish Commercial Code and the Turkish Code of Obligations - were enacted in 2012 to harmonise the real sector with international standards and to create a transparent and sustainable commercial environment for both local and international investors.
 These reforms paved the way for the establishment of permanent balance in the market, and led to an increase in M&A transactions.

 However, Turkey has recently struggled with political issues in neighbouring countries and economic uncertainties, such as high inflation rates and volatility in currency interest rate balance.
 The Central Bank's policy on interest rates and arguments regarding its foreign currency reserves have caused major currency fluctuation and a significant increase in the country's credit default swap premium.

-In 2020 the M&A market encountered a temporary setback due to the unexpected outbreak of the global COVID-19 pandemic.
-The number of transactions with a large deal size decreased, while small to mid-sized investments increased.
-The total transaction volume has not exceeded USD10 billion due to a lack of huge transactions such as privatisations or acquisitions in the banking or energy sectors.
+In 2020, the M&A market encountered a temporary setback due to the unexpected outbreak of the COVID-19 pandemic.
+However, deals in the M&A market reached record numbers in 2021, although the number of large transactions decreased while small to mid-sized investments increased.
+The total transaction volume has not exceeded USD15 billion due to a lack of huge transactions such as privatisations or acquisitions in the banking or energy sectors.
 Due to some intensive development in the start-up environment, investments in growth-oriented companies have dramatically increased, and this investment model has reduced the total transaction volume in recent years.
-The total deal volume in 2020 was USD9 billion, with 304 deals.
-Given that the total deal volume in 2019 in Turkey was around USD5.3 billion through 233 transactions, a significant increase was observed.
-It is also worth noting that foreign investors' share in the total deal volume was less than that of local investors, for the first time in five years.
+The total deal volume in 2021 was USD15 billion, with 434 deals.
+This represents a significant increase over 2020, when the total deal volume in Turkey was around USD9 billion through 304 transactions.
+It is also worth noting that foreign investors' share in the total deal volume was less than that of local investors, for the second time in five years.

-Please see 5.4 Restrictions on Upstream Security, 5.5 Financial Assistance and 6.2 Restrictions for details on leveraged buyouts and related restrictions.
+Please see 5.4 Restrictions on Upstream Security, 5.5 Financial Assistance and 6.2 Restrictions for details on LBOs and related restrictions.